-Applicants must include a statement in this section of the proposal that their cost proposal is being submitted with the clear understanding that it is final and shall not be exceeded.
+Applicants must specify their total maximum cost to the AOC for the project for the time period from October 1, 2006 through June 30, 2007, and for the following fiscal year (2007 - 2008).
+Only annual contract bids will be accepted.
+Applicants must include a statement in this section of their proposal that their cost proposal is being submitted with clear understanding that it is final and shall not be exceeded.

 The AOC agrees to re-negotiate the contract in the event the state legislature changes dependency statutes or trial court decisions are made that significantly impact workload requirements.
-The AOC and the Court will jointly determine whether it is appropriate to re-negotiate an existing contract because of increased or decreased workload requirements.
+The AOC and the Court will jointly determine whether or not it is appropriate to re-negotiate an existing contract because of increased or decreased workload requirements.